 Field Trip Programs

-Bubolz Environmental Education Field Trips are designed to offer students the opportunity to experience and investigate the natural world around them under the guidance of Environmental Educators.
-Emphasizing outdoor experiences during all seasons, Bubolz Nature Preserve strives to offer learning that will encourage inquiry, exploration, and discovery.
+Bubolz Field Trips are designed to offer students an opportunity to experience, investigate and get curious about the natural world.
+Through hands-on activities, guided by our Environmental Educators we emphasize exciting and positive outdoor experiences during all seasons.
+Bubolz Nature Preserve strives to offer learning that will encourage students to explore, question and discover!
 Programs are designed to address Wisconsin Academic Standards in many subject areas, and are updated to correlate and complement FOSS science curriculum and Next Generation Science Standards.
-Our programs are tailored to enhance your curriculum with experience rich content.

-Select the grade level you are looking for to jump to all field trips for that grade:
+Select the grade level you are looking for:

 PreK